Suffering and Rebirth

 We may feel unhappy, but that's because of previous karmic causes.
 As I said, so what that I'm unhappy.
 Sometimes I'm unhappy – nothing special.
-Don't get thrown it.
+Don't get thrown by it.
 In a calm state of mind, then deal with the situation – whatever is troubling you.
 Do whatever is appropriate and in that way you're not acting compulsively.

 Meditating on the Dependent Arising of Cause and Effect